jadwigo/bolt-deployer-recipe/README.md

 ### Rollback a deploy: dep rollback

-This receipe will also make database snapshots of each deployment, that will be rolled back on each `dep rollback`
+This receipe will also make database snapshots of each deployment, these will be rolled back on each `dep rollback`

-The database snaphots will not be cleaned up at the moment, so even older database snapshots than the `keep_releases` amount will stay available unless you remove them manually.
+The database snaphots will not be cleaned up at the moment, so older database snapshots than the `keep_releases` amount will stay available unless you remove them manually.

 ### Initial creation of shared files: dep bolt:init_shared